teamglendy/glendy-game/README.md

 <h2>Offline mode</h2>
 <p>For now, you can only play as Trapper in offline mode.<br>
 In offline mode, you can choose difficulty and board size.<br>
-board size have no effect on game logic, and makes game board larger or smaller visually.</p>
+Board size have no effect on game logic, and makes game board larger or smaller visually.</p>
 <h2>Online mode</h2>
 <p>In online mode, you should enter a name, you can choose the side you prefer and board size.<br>
 You can also enter or choose server address.<br>